Interviews are a chance for you to gage whether a potential employer is right for you - as well as the other way round.

 If you’re desperate to get into work - or leave a job you’re miserable at - you might be tempted to take the first offer that comes along.
 But even in a tough job climate our advice is to pay attention to any warning signs of a bad boss or dysfunctional workplace when you’re being interviewed for a new role.

-An interview is a time when an employer should be trying to show themselves and their organisation in its best light - and any negatives will be amplified tenfold if when you do start work.
+An interview is a time when an employer should be trying to show themselves and their organisation in its best light - and any negatives will be amplified tenfold if you do start work for them.
+Also, bear in mind that the rate of job scams is increasing, and if anything sounds off, or too good to be true, make sure to thoroughly research the company.

 Let’s have a look at 6 video interview warning signs that should set alarm bells ringing - even over video.